 - Mumbai-Nagpur Expressway: Samruddhi Mahamarg route and map

 If all goes as planned, the connectivity between two major cities of Maharashtra, Mumbai and Nagpur, will become smoother and shorter as the Mumbai Nagpur Expressway is inching towards reality.
 Also known as the Maharashtra Samruddhi Mahamarg, the expressway will run through 390 villages, across 10 districts and will cut down the traveling time between the two cities to eight hours.
 To be built at an expense of Rs 55,000 crores, around 8,600 hectares of land have to be acquired for its construction.
 Here is everything you need to know about the much-awaited Mumbai-Nagpur Expressway and its implication on the real estate market.

 Implemented and executed by the Maharashtra State Road Development Corporation (MSRDC), this is one of the completely greenfield expressways, which will be designed for speeds of up to 150 kms per hour.
 Around 24 townships are being planned along the route, which will further boost economic development in some of the less-developed areas of the state.
 The expressway will pass through the mountainous terrain of the Western Ghats, as well.
 This eight-laned expressway, which will have six lanes and two additional service roads.
 The estimated cost of construction of the Mumbai Nagpur highway will be Rs 30,000 crores, while Rs 25,000 crores is likely to be spent on land acquisition.

-Apart from that, farmers will also get Rs 50,000 per hectare for non-irrigated land and Rs 1 lakh every year for irrigated land, for a period of 10 years, he said.
+The land acquired for this project is under a pooling model, where farmers will get 30% of the developed land elsewhere.
+Apart from this, the farmers will also get Rs 50,000 per hectare for non-irrigated land and Rs 1 lakh every year for irrigated land, for the next 10 years.

 See also: Highway to prosperity!